pc-aide/Security/Fortinet/Lab/Lab12 - BGP/Readme.md

 3. fg-1
   * gui\dashboard\network\routing
-    * new entry: bgp for each add bgp in the routers
+    * new entry: bgp for each add bgp in the routers - nothing with bgp

 4. rt-2
   * network 8.0.0.0 mask 255.0.0.0